 What are the rules?

 Ministers and top civil servants are effectively banned from lobbying their former colleagues for two years after leaving government.
 Lobbyists also have to join a register, which was set up by David Cameron as prime minister.

 But Mr Cameron, who left Downing Street in 2016, became the centre of a row about lobbying earlier in 2021 over his work for Greensill Captial.

 In Mr Paterson's case, he was found to have broken the rules by approaching and meeting officials at the Food Standards Agency and ministers at the Department for International Development a number of times over issues involving two firms he was a consultant for.

 The Commons Standards Committee also said he used his parliamentary office and stationery for his consultancy work and failed to declare his interests in some meetings.

 The commissioner decided that the contact with officials and ministers were "serious breaches" of the rules.

 Is anything changing?

-Following the disclosures about Mr Cameron's work, the government has set up a review of lobbying, led by a lawyer, which is due to report back by the end of June.
-Prime Minister Boris Johnson is promising this will be given free rein to ask questions.
+Following the disclosures about Mr Cameron's work, the government set up a review of lobbying, led by lawyer Chris Boardman.

 Why is it called lobbying?